slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you, too, can become great.' -- Mark Twain*

-> *'Don’t loan money to a friend unless you are ready to make it a gift.' -- Kevin Kelly*---
+> *'Don’t loan money to a friend unless you are ready to make it a gift.' -- Kevin Kelly*